Bit Tray Installation Wiring & Installment

 Prep for Cover

-I also never remember to have a small screwdriver with me, and find it really annoying to have to walk across a plant to go get one when I want to change a PCM DIO connection or swap power supplies.
-So I’ll leave the one that comes in the bit tray kit in the zip tie block, as long as you check for this when installing the block.
-Our wall arrays would have 6-8 PCMs on one rack, which means there’s a fighting chance that 1 of the 6-8 screwdrivers I left in there would be present, and not “borrowed” to never be returned..
-A hidden set of flush cuts is also another good idea..
+It can be difficult to remember to have a small screwdriver onhand, and it is really annoying to have to walk across a plant to go get one to change a PCM DIO connection or swap power supplies.
+It might be helpful to leave the one that comes in the bit tray kit in the zip tie block, as long as you check for this when installing the block.
+Large wall arrays could have 6-8 PCMs on one rack, which means there’s a fighting chance that 1 of the 6-8 screwdrivers left in the zip tie block would be present, and not “borrowed” to never be returned.
+Also, a hidden set of flush cuts is a good idea..

 Tips and Tricks

-I like to use an adhesive backed zip tie block (like McMaster 7582K11)in my PCMs.
+An adhesive backed zip tie block (like McMaster 7582K11) in the PCM is helpful.
 They are cheap and easy, and the cover tends to mean they’re not exposed to the environment so the adhesive lasts for quite a while (use IPA to clean the surface before installation!)

-When we wall mount them, we use 8020 brand 25-series extrusions, and velcro the power supplies to the back of the controllers, creating a very clean install.
-We then use the zip tie block in the PCM cavity to secure the excess wires from the power supplies (instead of then hanging or being bundled on the wall).
+When PCMs are wall mounted, it can be useful to use 8020 brand 25-series extrusions, and velcro the power supplies to the back of the controllers, creating a very clean install.
+Then use the zip tie block in the PCM cavity to secure the excess wires from the power supplies (instead of then hanging or being bundled on the wall).

 Install the cover to the PCM by guiding the upper portion over the catch on the top, then guiding it down until the front seats.
 It should install very easily and not want to pop back off.
 If it doesn’t do that, verify you’re not crushing a wire or component.